stlartworks/stlartworks.github.io/apply.md

 mega-cta-button-text-url: 'mailto:program.manager@stlartworks.org'
 ---

-Applications for Fall 2018 apprentices are CLOSED.
-Further updates to follow for the Spring 2019 application!
+Applications for Spring 2019 apprentices are now OPEN!

 We invite young creatives (14 - 18 years old) in the St. Louis metro area to apply and earn a stipend through paid apprenticeships in the arts in the Fall, Spring, and Summer.